THE CACTUS MAN

 Striking CHARTREUSE flowers with green centers in June.
 6" high by 24" wide.
 Selected by Mary Ann Heacock in the Pawnee National Grasslands in eastern Colorado in 1990.
 One of her favorite selections.
 Zone 3.
 Dry fruit.
 Sold as unrooted cuttings.

 A non-flowering, perpetual juvenile form.
 Snow white, short spines on small pads, 1" wide by 3" long.
-The tight, carpeting cushion is 3" high by 24 inches wide.
+The tight, carpeting cushion is 3" high by 1" wide.
 Zone 3.
 Great in the rock garden or in troughs.
 Kelly Grummons collection from the Pawnee National Grasslands in eastern Colorado in 1990.
-Sold in 2.5" pots.
+Now sold as a rooted plant in a 2.5" pot.